devilyouwei/gugua-p2p/README.md

 -   A peer can connect and sync with other peers in the P2P network.

--   A peer should keep blockchain working properly and stable in the background.
+-   A peer should keep blockchain working properly and stable.

 -   Only on the server side, you can do the mining work (POS or POW).